-Membranous nephropathy (MN, also membranous glomerulonephritis) is a chronic inflammatory disease of the kidney glomeruli and characterised by subepithelial deposits of immune complexes at the glomerular basement membrane (see illustration).
-Due to the deposits, the permeability of the capillary wall of the glomeruli is disturbed, which leads to proteinuria and very frequently to nephrotic syndrome.
-Besides a strongly increased protein exretion via the urine (>3.5 g/24 h), this is characterised by reduced protein concentrations in the blood (hypoproteinaemia), increased blood lipid levels (hyperlipidaemia) and oedema.1
+Membranous nephropathy (MN, also membranous glomerulonephritis) is a chronic inflammatory disease of the kidney corpuscles (glomeruli) characterised by thickening of the glomerular capillary walls due to deposits of immune complexes (see illustration).
+The deposits damage the podocytes and impair the permeability of the glomerular basement membrane in the glomeruli, leading to proteinuria.
+If protein excretion in the urine increases significantly (>3.5 g/24 h), nephrotic syndrome with reduced protein concentration in the blood (hypoproteinaemia), increased blood lipid levels (hyperlipidaemia) and oedema may develop.1

-Approximately 20 to 30% of MN cases occur as secondary conditions as a consequence of different underlying diseases or the use of specific drugs.2,3,4 They must be differentiated from primary MN for which no underlying disease is known and which is caused by autoantibodies (see tables).
-In 2009, David J. Salant and colleagues first discovered PLA2R as the antigen, followed by the second antigen, THSD7A, in 2014.
-If neither an underlying disease nor detectable autoantibodies are present, the condition is referred to as idiopathic MN.5
+Approximately 20 to 30% of MN cases occur as secondary conditions as a consequence of different underlying diseases or the use of specific drugs.1,2 They must be differentiated from primary MN, which is caused by autoantibodies (see table).
+PLA2R and THSD7A are the first antigens to be discovered as target structures of these autoantibodies.
+If neither an underlying disease nor detectable autoantibodies are present, the condition is referred to as idiopathic MN.3

 |Causes of pMN|

 |Infections (e.g. hepatitis B virus, hepatitis C virus, syphilis, malaria)|

 |Autoimmune diseases (e.g. rheumatoid arthritis, Sjögren´s Syndrome, bullous pemphigoid)|

 |Other diseases (e.g. sickle cell anaemia, Guillain-Barré syndrome)|

 |Drugs (e.g. nonsteroidal anti-inflammatory drugs (NSAID), gold, mercury, penicillamine)|